theimowski/FsBlog/source/blog/2016/01-18-continuous-delivery-with-fake-paket-and-teamcity.md

     nuget Http.fs-prerelease
 ```

-This dependency group allows to restore packages needed for deploy part only, i.e. FAKE to run the deploy script and a helper HTTP client library, [Http.fs-prerelease](https://github.com/haf/Http.fs).
+This dependency group will allow to restore packages needed for deploy part only, i.e. FAKE to run the deploy script and a helper HTTP client library, [Http.fs-prerelease](https://github.com/haf/Http.fs).

 Deploy script written in FAKE can look like something between those lines: